[Ruby_E_Template slug="buzzstream-header"]

 Dolon Mondal

-Foxconn nissan ev partnership
+Foxconn Nissan EV partnership

 Foxconn Nissan EV partnership could redefine the future of electric mobility in Japan and beyond.
 The Taiwanese tech giant, known for assembling iPhones, is now revving up its electric vehicle (EV) ambitions—with Nissan as a potential ally.